 - Long-term travel is surprising cheap, often much cheaper than your current cost of living.

-- Combine a modest online income with budget travel or a low cost of living in some incredible countries where the dollar goes far (popular choices are Asia and Latin America), then you’ve got the recipe for long-term travel.
+- Mix in a modest online income with budget travel or a low cost of living in some incredible countries where the dollar goes far (popular choices are Asia and Latin America), then you’ve got the recipe for long-term travel.

-Even if you aren’t covering your costs in the beginning, that income supplements your savings and you might be surprised at just how long you can keep traveling (all the while, hopefully growing your income as well).
+Even if you aren’t covering your full cost of living in the beginning, that income supplements your savings and you might be surprised at just how long you can keep traveling (meantime you are also hopefully growing your income as well).

-Check out my Side Hustle Calculator for an interactive idea of how much longer you might be able to travel with a modest freelance gig.
+Check out my Side Hustle Calculator for an interactive idea of how much longer you might be able to travel on savings thanks to a modest freelance gig.

 Freelancing has one inherent downside though, and that is you are still continuing to trade your time for money like a traditional job, even though you are location independent now.

-That’s why I’ve really dedicated myself to diversifying my blogging income sources and working on generating passive income — aka income that continues to earn day-after-day whether I am sleeping, off camping for days on end, or just momentarily taking a break from the blog.
+That’s why I’ve really dedicated myself to diversifying my blogging income sources and working on generating passive income — aka income that continues to earn day-after-day whether I am sleeping, off camping for days on end, or just momentarily taking a break from the blog (you do burn out).